I2RDL2/ASTAR-3D/README.md

     <div align=center><img width = '450' src ="images/results2.png"/></div>

 - Day-time vs. Night-time
-  - We are the first to provide a systematic study on the effects of night-time on 3D object detection systems.
+  - We are the first to provide a systematic study on the effects of night-time on 3D object detection systems with F-PointNet and AVOD methods.
     <div align=center><img width = '450' src ="images/results3.png"/></div>